Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Jun 19 2025
+Last update on Fri Jun 20 2025

-**196 day before 2026 ⏱**
+**195 day before 2026 ⏱**

-🤖 This README.md is updated with love, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️